minderai/masil-playground/hackernoon.md

 ## The Future of MASIL

 This is a pre-release of the standard.
-I envision MASIL being develope with frameworks like Svelte or React with direct access to AI through API's.
-MASIL would be at the core, , but the copy And Pastings method would not only be required as it is not ideal.
-This would allow for seamless incorporation of AI large language models and more streamlined workflows.
+I envision MASIL being developed with frameworks like Svelte or React, with direct access to AI through APIs.
+MASIL would be at the core, but the copy-and-paste method would not only be required as it could be better.
+MASIL could seamlessly incorporate AI large language models and streamline workflows.

 MASIL is a foundational tool in the evolving landscape of AI development.
 It's a 'frontier standard' that addresses the need for structure and predictability in AI workflows.

 I carefully chose the acronym MASIL to be distinctive and memorable.
-While coincidentally sharing a name with a Korean hair care brand, MASIL in the tech world represents a unique standard for AI interaction.
-My vision extends beyond the name—I hope to develop open-source AI applications under the MinderAI.org brand that embody this innovative approach, and making all tasks simpler.
+While coincidentally sharing a name with a Korean beauty care brand, MASIL represents a unique standard for AI interaction in the tech world.
+My vision extends beyond the name—I hope to develop open-source AI applications under the MinderAI.org brand that embody this innovation and make all tasks simpler.

-Adoption of the MASIL standard by large language models would be a huge step forward for AI development.
-Imagine if developers didn't have to explain MASIL every time, since it would be baked in.Let's make it happen!
+Adopting the MASIL standard by large language models would be a massive step for AI development.
+Imagine if developers didn't have to explain to AI what MASIL is every time since it would be baked in.
+Let's make it happen!

 ## Call to Action

 MASIL is an evolving standard, and I welcome your feedback!
-Check out the pre-release, experiment with it, and share your thoughts.
+Check out the pre-release (proof of concept).
+Experiment with it, and share your thoughts.
 Let's shape the future of AI development together!

 ## Disclaimer

 At age 71, I could not have created and tested MASIL without the help of Claude, Gemini, and ChatGPT.
-My biggest contribution was probably trying to keep things simple and explain my hopes to a AI that was unfamiliar with a proposed standard.
+My biggest contribution was probably trying to keep things simple and explain my hopes to an AI unfamiliar with a proposed standard.

-## Article Credits
+## Article Authoring Credits

-Three language models and one human bean :)
+Three language models and one human bean :) - and a little Grammarly thrown in for good measure.